KadijaBell/ThemeScape/backend/api_documents/API-docs-AirBnB.md

     }
     ```

-### Get all Bookings for a Spot based on the Spot's id
+### Get all Booking for a Spot based on the Spot's id

 Return all the bookings for a spot specified by id.